-We anticipate having a JV team for the 2017 season.
-Tryouts will be held on Monday, August 14 and Tuesday, August 15.
-Varsity and Junior Varsity rosters will be announced on Wednesday.
-Tryout preparation sessions will be offered during the first two weeks of August.
+We anticipate again having a JV team for the 2020 season.
+Tryouts will be held on Monday, August 10 and Tuesday, August 11.
+Varsity and Junior Varsity squads will be announced on Wednesday.
+Voluntary tryout preparation sessions will be offered during the first two weeks of August.

 Tell me about the Open Pools

-Anyone interested in learning more about the Villa water polo team, and the sport of water polo, is welcome to attend our Open Pools.
+Anyone interested in learning more about the water polo team, and the sport of water polo, is welcome to attend our Open Pool

 When are team tryouts?